girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 I totally have neglected girliemac.com.
 I don't even remember when the last time I blogged for my own website, since I started [writing technical articles and tutorials][pubnubBlog] for PubNub where I joined last summer.

-Until last year, my focus was mainly on HTML5 and mobile developement, however, I am shifting towards Internet of Things movement these days.
+Until last year, my focus was mainly on HTML5 and mobile development, however, I am shifting towards Internet of Things movement these days.
 It is not that I have lost interest on the web standards but I just simply starting geeking out more with hardware.

-I've always loved crafty things since I was a kid, and later in my life, I tought myself how to develp web sites, but I have zero background in electrical engineering.
+I've always loved crafty things since I was a kid, and later in my life, I taught myself how to develop web sites, but I have zero background in electrical engineering.
 Maybe I took some physics 101 or so.
-I can crochet and code but didn’t know how to solder or wire.
+I can crochet and code but I didn’t know how to solder or wire.
 Also, I don't know how to code in C (or something that I imagined I needed to know to program hardware).
 I got myself an Arduino Uno a few years ago, but I haven't even opened the box for a long time.

 So you wonder how I, a front-end web developer, got involved on hardware hacking.

 ## I Can Code in Node!
 Controlling Tessel with Node.js

 Last year, I heard about [Tessel][tessel].
-I initilaly thought it was an another microcontroller that I would never even bothered, but I was so wrong.
+I initially thought it was an another microcontroller that I would never even bothered, but I was so wrong.
 I gave it a try, and within a few hours I first touched Tessel and its camera module, I was already able to make it take my selfies and tweeted.

 ![Tessel](/assets/images/articles/2015/05/tessel.jpg "Tessel")